mmistakes/minimal-mistakes/_posts/2014-10-21-sample-link-post.md

 share: true
 ---

-The link in the post's title redirect you to [Michael Rose](https://mademistakes.com/about/)'s [Made Mistakes](https://mademistakes.com).--
+The link in the post's title redirect you to [Michael Rose](https://mademistakes.com/about/)'s [Made Mistakes](https://mademistakes.com).\s\s
-He is the original developer of the Minimal Mistake project and his site is going to inspire you if you are into drawing (on iPad) and design.--
+He is the original developer of the Minimal Mistake project and his site is going to inspire you if you are into drawing (on iPad) and design.\s\s
 This theme supports **link posts**, made famous by John Gruber.
-To use, just add `link: http://url-you-want-linked` to the post's YAML front matter and you're done.--
+To use, just add `link: http://url-you-want-linked` to the post's YAML front matter and you're done.\s\s
 > And this is how a quote looks.